STAR-Tsinghua/draft-moq-for-deadline/draft-ma-moq-relay-for-deadline.md

 ## Object Model: Block

 In this draft, we utilize the Block as the fundamental unit for data transmission.
-A Block comprises two essential components: metadata and payload.
-The payload of a Block is a sequence of bytes that carries the basic unit in media transport, such as a video frame.
-Meanwhile, a Block's metadata encompasses deadline-related information necessary for enabling Deadline-aware Actions(see {{deadline-aware-action}}).
+A Block comprises two essential components: the metadata and the payload.
+The payload of a Block is a sequence of data bytes that carries the basic unit in media transport, such as a video frame.
+Meanwhile, a Block's metadata encompasses deadline-related information, which is necessary for enabling Deadline-aware Actions(see {{deadline-aware-action}}).
 It's worth noting that the metadata of a Block can remain unencrypted, whereas the payload of a Block SHOULD be encrypted.

 The Block serves as a model exclusively for data transmission within the MoQ framework.
-Its purpose is to support the design principles of data units within MoQ, like the Object or the Group in MOQT.
+Its purpose is to support the design principles of data units within MoQ, like the Object or the Group in {{MOQT}}.
 Importantly, it is crucial that the Block model does not supersede or alter the original data transmission model and should adapt to different designs in MoQ.

 ### Metadata